Seat of the European Central Bank

 Are there guided tours?

-Check the official website for information on any guided tours that may be available, as these can provide deeper insights into the ECB’s functions and architecture.
+Yes, guided tours are often available, providing insights into the ECB’s functions and architecture.

 What’s the best time to visit?